NeryCaballero/NeryCaballero/README.md

 - 🗣  I am fluent in English, Spanish and French.
 - 🤓  I am currently learning Dutch !
-- 📸  I am a professional photographer, yoga practitioner, scuba diver, cat lover and coffee addict !
+- 📸  I am a photographer, yoga practitioner, scuba diver, cat lover and coffee ethusiast!

 - 🙏🏼  Thanks for passing by, have a lovely day!